SusmitBhamare/Neomorphic-PortfolioTemplate/README.md

 # Template Preview

-This is an OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And a bit of Java script.
+This is an OpenSource Portfolio Template Based on Neomorphic Theme made with pure HTML, CSS(SCSS)and a bit of Java script.

 ## Screenshots